-For each target user that Riva will sync data for, ensure that the primary email address for each target Salesforce user account matches the primary SMTP Reply-to email address of the corresponding user mailbox.
+For each user that Riva will sync data for, ensure that the primary email address for each target Salesforce user account matches the primary SMTP Reply-to email address of the corresponding user mailbox.

 Step 7: Add Custom Fields to Salesforce for Riva

 The Riva connection to Salesforce uses the Standard Impersonation Model: Riva uses the permissions of the CRM user configured in the Riva Salesforce connection to create and modify items and data in the CRM.
-When Riva creates new items or modifies existing items in the CRM, Riva assigns ownership to the target user.
+When Riva creates new items or modifies existing items in the CRM, Riva assigns ownership to the end user.
 But, by default, because the actions are being performed by the Riva connection user, the audit fields in CRM record the Riva connection user as the user that created and modified the item.